cyipt/popupCycleways/article.md

 ## Attribute filtering and grouping

-At a time of reduced travel, fewer lanes dedicated for motor traffic are needed.
+At a time of reduced travel, fewer lanes dedicated to motor traffic are needed.
 Based on this observation, we defined roads with a ‘spare lane’ as those on which there is more than one lane in either direction.
-This definition assumes no reduction in mobility for motor vehicles (making twoway lanes oneway is another option not explored in this analysis).
+This definition assumes no reduction in mobility for motor vehicles (making two-way lanes one-way is another option not explored in this analysis).

 To identify road sections on which there is a spare lane we developed a simple algorithm that takes the OSM variable